 Popcorn is a popular snack, but it's best to watch how much of it you eat

-S itting in a dark movie theatre with your friends and a pack of buttery popcorn sounds like a perfect way to spend a Saturday night.
+Sitting in a dark movie theatre with your friends and a pack of buttery popcorn sounds like a perfect way to spend a Saturday night.
 A review of the nutritional contents of movie-theatre popcorn reveals an alarming amount of fat, salt and calories in even the smallest sizes.
-The study, from the Centre for Science in the Public Interest, in the U.S. looked at popcorn from three movie theatre chains and detailed the contents of all portions offered.
+The study, from the Center for Science in the Public Interest, in the U.S. looked at popcorn from three movie theatre chains and detailed the contents of all portions offered.
 A large tub of popcorn, for example, holds 20 cups of popcorn and has 1,200 calories, 980 milligrams of sodium and 60 grams of saturated fat.
 Adding just a tablespoon of butter adds 130 calories.
-One of those large tubs is three-fourths of a day's calories.

 Not so hungry?
 The medium size popcorn, which comes in a bag, contains the same amount as the large.
 And even the small, at 11 cups, delivers 670 calories, 550 milligrams of sodium and 24 grams of saturated fat.